cbuchanan919/codewars/README.md

 # codewars
-My code from the codewars education site.
+My code from the codewars challenge site.